Cashari/osticket-prereqs/README.md

 <img src="https://imgur.com/ICvT3AL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Created 2 virtual machine on Azure, used the remote desktop to remote into the server to install osticket.
+Created 2 virtual machines on Azure.
+Used the remote desktop to launch into the server and install osticket.
 </p>
 <br />